24 Oct The knowledge Pyramid and AI

 Therefore, one can also say is that the higher up the pyramid one gets, the more value there is.

-What is important to understand with AI is that for the first time, you have a technology that is not on the data or the information level.
+What is important to understand with AI is that you have a technology that is not on the data or the information level for the first time.
 AI is a knowledge technology.